LiuJoyceC/Aro/_PRESS-RELEASE.md

   > "Swap is a blast!
 Once the game starts, it's non-stop action until somebody wins!"

 ## Good times are just a click away! ##
-  > Download Swap now for a fast and easy way to have fun with your friends.
+  > Download AroSwap now for a fast and easy way to have fun with your friends.